department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions.md

 - Died on or after November 1, 1990, and their grave is currently marked with a privately purchased headstone, **or**
 - Was buried in an unmarked grave, anywhere in the world

-**Note:** If the Veteran or service member served before World War I, you'll need detailed documents, like muster rolls, extracts from state files, or the military or state organization where you served.
+**Note:** If the Veteran or service member served before World War I, we require detailed documents, like muster rolls, extracts from state files, or the military or state organization where they served.

 ### Enlisted personnel who served after September 7, 1980 and officers who served after October 16, 1981